This post may contain affiliate links. Please read my disclosure policy.

 Olive oil might not be the first thing you’d think to add to a creamy dessert, but quality-crafted extra-virgin olive oil only reinforces the luxurious flavor and texture.

-After I tested and tasted this recipe, I loved how Carapelli Organic EVOO perfectly highlighted the pure and simple flavors in my creamy panna cotta.
+After I tested and tasted this recipe, I loved how the olive oil perfectly highlighted the pure and simple flavors in my creamy panna cotta.

-I’m kind of obsessed with really good olive oil, and always stalking the aisles of my favorite stores looking to discover great brands like Carapelli.
+I’m kind of obsessed with really good olive oil, and always stalking the aisles of my favorite stores looking to discover new ones to love, for cooking with and drizzling over dishes as a finishing touch.

-When I throw small dinner parties and already have a a long list of things to do, panna cottas are often what I’ll make for a sweet ending to the meal.
+When I have people over and already have a long list of things to do, panna cotta is often what I’ll make for a sweet ending to the meal.

 Not only do they look pretty, but they’re one of the easiest make-ahead desserts out there.